Elizabeth Perkins Bio

 Early Life and Background

-Elizabeth Perkins was born on November 18, 1960, in New York City and was raised in Colrain, Massachusetts after her family relocated.
-Her paternal grandparents emigrated from Thessaloniki, Greece and anglicized the family surname from Pisperikos to Perkins after arriving in the United States.
+Elizabeth Perkins was born on November 18, 1960, in New York City, New York, and was raised in Colrain, Massachusetts, after her parents divorced in 1963.
+Her paternal grandparents were Greek immigrants from Thessaloniki who anglicized their surname from Pisperikos to Perkins when they moved to the United States.
+Growing up in a small New England town, she discovered her love of performance at an early age through local community theater.

 Elizabeth Perkins Career